 In the 8th century BC, a Greek shepherd found his goats behaving strangely.
 Nearby was a chasm, with vapors coming out of the ground.
-When he got close, he inhaled the fumes and began to have strange visions of the future.
+When the shepherd got close, he inhaled the fumes and began to have strange visions of the future.
 Word got around, as you would imagine.
 Others wanted to see their own futures, so they came to inhale the mysterious vapors, too.
 Jostling for position was so fierce that some fell into the chasm and died.
 As a community safety measure, officials decided the public must be kept away and only one person would be allowed access the magic vapors.
 They chose a young woman of chastity and purity as their designated representative.
 She would sit on a tripod above the chasm and inhale the vapors.
 This would cause her to fall into a trance, muttering words incomprehensible to mere mortals.
 Priests would translate this gibberish into language the commoners could understand.

-Demand for these Oracles of Delphi was high.
+Demand for these Oracles of Delphi was high

-So if you think “great wisdom” when you hear the Oracle of Delphi, think again.
+So if you think “great wisdom” when you hear the Oracle of Delphi, think again

 The use of intentional vagueness allows the “seer” to always be right.
 This technique has been carried on for centuries by fortune tellers and astrologers.

-“You have considerable unused capacity that you have not turned to your advantage.
+You have considerable unused capacity that you have not turned to your advantage.
 At times you have serious doubts as to whether you have made the right decision.
-Sometimes you are extroverted and other times introverted.”
+Sometimes you are extroverted and other times introverted.

 Manipulators know most people do not see these statements as generalizations